Ribbit-Network/ribbit-network-frog-hardware/README.md

 See each folder linked above for the relevant design files, CAD, and assembly instructions!

 ## Need Help?
-[If you are not sure where to start or just want to chat join our developer discord here.](https://discord.gg/vq8PkDb2TC).
+[If you are not sure where to start or just want to chat join our developer slack here.](https://join.slack.com/t/ribbitnetworkgroup/shared_invite/zt-2vxvbo7ld-S36SgfDiev~ZQ2zvp03FOg).
 You can also [start a discussion](https://github.com/Ribbit-Network/ribbit-network-frog-sensor/discussions) right here in Github.

 # View the Data!
 The first prototype sensors are up and running!
 [Here is some real data from our sensor network!](https://dashboard.ribbitnetwork.org/) (Note this dashboard is still experimental and may be down occasionally).